gangerang/bushwalkers-topos/README.md

 - add - schedule 1 and 2 catchment layers - new vector layers from geojsons for waternsw schedule 1 and 2 catchment boundaries

 ### v0.2
-- add - fems fire layers - new fire extent and severity mapping layers for nsw, 2016-2024
+- add - fesm fire layers - new fire extent and severity mapping layers for nsw, 2016-2024